darthchild/screenlit/README.md

 ### 4. Accessing the Application
 - Once the frontend and backend are deployed, the application will be accessible via the public IP of the frontend ECS service.

-## Conclusion

-This deployment utilizes AWS services like ECS, Fargate, ECR, and RDS to create a scalable, managed, and containerized full-stack application.